Syndication in Apartment Investing

 Most of the time, real estate syndication deals are structured in the form of either limited liability companies (LLCs) or limited partnerships (LPs) — in which the sponsor maintains the role of general partner, and each participating investor receives a role as a limited partner.

 Typically, the sponsor of a syndication invests anywhere between 5% to 15% of the equity into the property, with the remaining equity provided by investors.
 Syndication deals also occasionally take the form of a joint venture.
-Most syndicators use an advanced syndication platform like Groundbreaker to raise capital, communicate with investors, and report on investments.
+Most syndicators use an advanced syndication platform like Janover Connect to raise capital, communicate with investors, and report on investments.

 Apartment Loans and Syndication Deals